 When it’s winter time….

 THERE IS NO CAFE-SHOP AT PICO RUIVO IN THE WINTER

-We bribed our children, yeh yeh terrible I know, that we’d stop for food or a drink at Pico Ruivo.
-So imagine our horror and their protestations when we reached Ruivo to find all the buildings closed!
+We bribed our children, yeh yeh terrible I know, that we’d stop for food or a drink once we’d hiked to Pico Ruivo.
+So imagine our horror and their faces when we reached Ruivo to find all the buildings closed!